Rouhollah/ng-truncate-link/README.md

 ```
 ### details:
 - ng-truncate-link: name of directive.
-- link: put your address here.
+- link: put your address here. **NOTE: If you do not define this feature, the text input, will look like a plain text, not a link**.
 - number: With this attribute, you can specify how many characters are displayed.
 - text: your text must be here. static or dynamic.
 - more: this is a text that you want are displayed when the text has truncated.